Umbrella Company Employment – How it Works

 The “assignment” or “contract” rate is the amount the agency or end client pay us for your work.
 This is our income from charging you out as our employee.

 This is the margin we make from the assignment fee that we charge the agency/client.
 You’ll see this on page 1 of your pay documents, which is a reconciliation of how we arrive at your gross pay.

-These are the costs we have to pay as your employer, including employer’s NI, Apprenticeship Levy, Workplace pension contribution and your paid holiday entitlement.
+These are the costs we have to pay as your employer, including employer’s NI, Apprenticeship Levy, Workplace pension contribution, your paid holiday entitlement and a £2 employment cost relating to our employee wellbeing and benefits platform and our annual insurance policies.
 Again, these are calculated from the assignment fee that we charge for your work, and you’ll see them on page 1 of your pay documents.

 Your gross pay